-To pay all of your debt down, a debt reduction plan can help you prioritize, set a plan of attack and keep yourself on track while you make progress.
+To pay all your debt down, a debt reduction plan can help you prioritize, set a plan of attack, and stay on track while you make progress.

-Creating a debt reduction plan may enable you to better manage your debt.
-Left without a plan, it’s harder to keep track of and you could see the balances on your debt increase from fees and compounding interest.
+Creating a debt reduction plan may help you manage your debt better.
+Left without a plan, it’s harder to stay on track and you could see the balances on your debt increase from fees and compounding interest.

 With a debt reduction plan in place, it’s easier to keep track of your debt and your progress.
-You’ll see clear success of your plan in action.
-Here are four steps to creating a debt reduction plan.
+You’ll see the clear success of your plan in action.
+Here are 4 steps to creating a debt reduction plan.

 Something to keep in mind when you’re auditing yourself: Don’t beat yourself up.
 It’s not about what you’ve done or what circumstances have gotten you here.
 It’s about figuring out what to do now that you’re here.
-So, let’s figure out what to do.
+So, let’s do that.

-Your first step is to take a look at everything you’re spending money on.
-By auditing your expenses, you’ll be able to see where all of your money is going.
-What portion of your income is going toward daily spending, monthly bills… and to debt?
+Your first step is to look at everything you’re spending money on.
+By auditing your expenses, you’ll be able to see where your money is going.
+What portion of your income goes toward daily spending, monthly bills, and debt?

-To audit your expenses, we suggest filling out a spreadsheet listing your bills and monthly payments.
-This will allow you to keep tabs on how your money is being dispersed and decide what costs you could potentially cut out ASAP.
+To audit your expenses, there are several methods you could use.
+You can use a computer spreadsheet to list your bills and monthly payments.
+You can break out the legal pad and write out your expenses.
+Or you may choose to track your spending automatically with the Money Manager tool at Best Egg Financial Health.
+No matter which method you choose, this will allow you to keep tabs on how your money is being spent and help you decide what costs you could potentially cut out ASAP.

-After creating a list of expenses, separate out your list of debts.
+After creating a list of expenses, separate your list of debts.
 With this list in hand, you can now start to understand how much of your income is going toward your debt.
-This is known as your debt-to-income ratio.
-Knowing your debt-to-income ratio will help you see the big picture and understand what options you might have available to reduce debt.
+This is known as your debt-to-income (DTI) ratio.
+Knowing your DTI ratio will help you see the big picture and understand what options you might have available to reduce your debt.

 It’s also helpful to know what kind of debts you have.
 Some of the debts to consider in your debt reduction plan include: